spxbhuhb/adaptive/doc/doc-main/doc/guides/documentation system.md

 ### Example code

 1. **DO NOT** put Kotlin code fences into Markdown.
-2. Example code that can be placed inside the module shall be in the `commonTest/example` directory.
+2. Example code that can be placed inside the module shall be in `commonTest`.
-3. Example code that cannot be placed inside the module shall be in the `doc-example`
+3. Example code that cannot be placed inside the module shall be in [doc-example](def://)
-4. Reference example code with the `[FileName](example://)` shorthand.
+4. Reference full file examples with the `[FileName](example://)` shorthand.
+5. Reference function examples with the `[FunctionName](example://file-name)` shorthand

 ### Todos